 My opinion is that it is a glass product of great quality made by A. Rückl & Sons.
-I will show a selection of shapes and color combinations of this decor which has been named previously DIAMOND BUBBLE by other collectors, and I will keep this name for the sake of simplicity.
-I respect the research that has been done with this decor already and if it includes a name given to describe it, it is best for the collector community to be consistent with terms, so we all know what the name means.
-Just as was the approach in reference to any other type of decorative vintage or antique ware.
+I will show a selection of shapes and color combinations of this decor which had been named previously DIAMOND BUBBLE by another collector.
+I respect the research that has been done with this decor already and if it includes a name given to describe it, that will still be required because not all of the glass pieces with this Czech decor were produced by Ruckl.

 The glass has a white opaque interior surface, then a diamond criss cross light colored glass application was created inserting air bubbles exactly in the center of each.
 The base has a pulled shimmy pfau effect (flames) which contrast nicely with the other color used.
 The final exterior finish is a good layer of clear smooth glossy glass.

 SELECTION OF DIAMOND BUBBLE GLASS DECOR PIECES IN A FEW COLORS.

 (Images provided by Jericho Mora, as many on this site have been - thank you.)

 Original collection and images were from Ray Harries, Gib Harbor, WA.

 The name of the decor will now be known as SHIMMY BUBBLE, to differentiate IT from other Czech or Italian decor in a similar fabrication.